-Indiv vidual By signing below, I, the individual, make the above individual certification and provide my consent and authorization for the collection, directly and indirectly, and use of my personal information.
-Signature of individual Date signed(YYYY/MM/DD) Firm By signing below, I, on behalf of the firm, make the firm certification above.
-Name of firm Name of authorized signing officer or partner Title of authorized signing officer or partner Signature of authorized signing officer or partner Date signed(YYYY/MM/DD) (b) in Ite em 5, by replacing the portion of the form in section 2 with the following: 2.
-Check each jurisdiction where you are seeking registration or, if you are seeking review as a permitted individual, check each jurisdiction where your sponsoring firm is registered: All jurisdictions Alberta British Columbia Manitoba New Brunswick Newfoundland and Labrador Northwest Territories Nova Scotia Nunavut Ontario Prince Edward Island
+By signing below, I, the individual, make the above individual certification and provide my consent and authorization for the collection, directly and indirectly, and use of my personal information.

-Non-NRD format:
+Signature of individual\\\\\

+Date signed \\\\\(YYYY/MM/DD)

+By signing below, I, on behalf of the firm, make the firm certification above.

+Name of authorized signing officer or partner

+Date signed

+(b) in Item 5, by replacing the portion of the form in section 2 with the following:

+- 2. Check each jurisdiction where you are seeking registration or, if you are seeking review as a permitted individual, check each jurisdiction where your sponsoring firm is registered:

+- All jurisdictions

+- Alberta

+- British Columbia

+- Manitoba

+- New Brunswick

+- Newfoundland and Labrador

+- Northwest Territories

+- Nova Scotia

+- Nunavut

+- Ontario

+- Prince Edward Island

+Québec

+Saskatchewan

+Yukon

-Québec Saskatchewan Yukon (c) in Item 8, by replacing the portion of the form after the subheading "1.
+(c) in Item 8, by replacing the portion of the form after the subheading "1.
 Course, examination or designation information and other education" and before the subheading "2.
-Student numbers" with the following: Complete Schedule E to state each course, examination and designation that is required for the registration categories or SRO approval categories you are applying for, and you have successfully completed or, if you are an IIROC applicant, have been exempted from.
-Check here if you are not required under securities legislation or derivatives legislation (including commodity futures legislation), or the rules of an SRO, to satisfy any course, examination or designation requirements., (d) in Item 8, by deleting "industry" in the subheading "4.
-Relevant securities industry experience" and replacing the text between that subheading and "Item 9 Location of employment" with the following: If you are an individual applying for IIROC approval, select "N/A".
+Student numbers" with the following:

+Complete Schedule E to state each course, examination and designation that

+- is required for the registration categories or SRO approval categories you are applying for, and - you have successfully completed or, if you are an IIROC applicant, have been exempted from. - Check here if you are not required under securities legislation or derivatives legislation (including commodity futures legislation), or the rules of an SRO, to satisfy any course, examination or designation requirements., - (d) in Item 8, by deleting "industry" in the subheading "4.
+Relevant securities industry experience" and replacing the text between that subheading and "Item 9 Location of employment" with the following:

+If you are an individual applying for IIROC approval, select "N/A".

 Do you have relevant securities experience?

-Yes No N/A If "Yes", complete Schedule F., (e) by adding at the end of Item 9 the following: 6.
-Notice regarding a business location that is a residence For the administration of securities legislation or derivatives legislation, including commodity futures legislation, or both, the regulator or, in Québec, the securities commodity futures legislation, or both, the regulator or, in Québec, the securities regulatory authority may require access to the business location to review the books, records and documents of the registered firm.
+Yes No N/A

+If "Yes", complete Schedule F.,

+(e) by adding at the end of Item 9 the following:

+6. Notice regarding a business location that is a residence

+For the administration of securities legislation or derivatives legislation, including commodity futures legislation, or both, the regulator or, in Québec, the securities regulatory authority may require access to the business location to review the books, records and documents of the registered firm.
 If applicable, the SRO may also require access to the business location for the administration of the rules of the SRO.